kuking/batterypackcalc/README.md

 # Battery Pack Calculator
 Calculates how to distribute cells in a battery pack to reduce capacity difference between parallel packs.

-i.e. you have 200 cells and you have measured each one's capacity, you want to build a S4P50 pack, so you need to build 4 packs with 50 cells on each.
-This script will help you to decide which cells to put in each pack, so at the end each pack has a very close capacity.
+i.e. you have 200 cells and know each cell's capacity; you want to build a S4P50 pack, so you need to group 4 packs with 50 cells on each.
+This script will help you to decide which cells to put in each pack, so in the end, all the packs have a very similar capacity.

 # Algorithm

 Initially spreads the cells from higher to lower capacity following an "S" pattern around the packs.

-Then it tries to reduce the difference by swapping cells between packs.
-First  tries to reduce the difference between the packs with bigger delta in capacity, then picks them two by two...
+Then it tries to reduce the mAh difference by swapping cells between packs, if trying a swap, the difference between the twp packs' capacity becomes closer to the average capacity of all the packs, it leaves the cells swapped.

-It will not find the best solution but probably fast enough and good enough for reasonable size pack.
-I believe the perfect solution is NP Complete but given enough cells and given that measuring capacity has a margin of error this algorithm should be good enough.
+This does not warranty to find the best solution, but it will probably be fast enough and good enough given a non-trivial pack size (i.e. +12 cells).

+I believe the perfect solution requires NP time to solve; but given enough cells and given the capacity measurements have indeed a margin of error; this algorithm is probably good enough.

 Configuration is almost self explanatory in the first couple of lines with the `cfg_` variables.
 Contact me if you